Office of the Fire Marshal

 Annual Fire Safety Inspections

 The Mineral Wells Fire Department performs annual fire inspections on all businesses and multi-family dwellings in the city.
-These inspections follow the 2012 International Fire Code, the Council of Governments amendments (COG), and our local ordinances that have been adopted by the City.
+These inspections follow the 2012 International Fire Code, the Council of Governments amendments (COG), Current NFPA Standards, and our local ordinances that have been adopted by the City.

 On an annual basis, each City business is inspected to ensure that these codes and regulations are followed.
 Performing such inspections minimizes the chances of fire and property damage while increasing public safety.
 In this capacity, the fire department serves business owners as a valuable resource to safeguard their property investments.